Quite often, people have asked me what brought me to be a Large-Scale nature landscape photographer.

 After more than 30 years of photography passion, after many technology iterations, one thing remains clear to me; the beauty of nature will never fade.
 Us humans, we were given a true Garden of Eden.
 We should cherish and seek to protect our natural world as much as we can because without nature, there is no life, and without life, humans will cease to exist…

-"I create art with light, I'm a light sculptor."
+"I create art with light, therefore, I'm a light sculptor."